Online Paintability: The Slow-Coloring Game: Introduction

-Using integer colors, a list assignment can be viewed as a schedule, presenting $\{v\st i\in L(v)\}$ on round $i$ as the candidates to receive color $i$.
-When the schedule is not known in advance, we obtain an online version of list coloring, introduced independently by Schauz~\cite{S1} and by Zhu~\cite{Z1}.
-Modeled as the \textit{Lister-Painter game}, on the $i$th round Lister marks a set and Painter colors an independent subset of it.
-Lister wins the game by marking some vertex $v$ more than $f(v)$ times; Painter wins by first coloring all the vertices.
+Using integer colors, a list assignment can be viewed as a schedule, presenting $\{v\st i\in L(v)\}$ on round $i$ as the set $M_i$ of candidates to receive color $i$.
+In slow-coloring, Lister can model any list assignment, but Lister has other options and can change strategy in response to Painter's moves.
+Such flexibility for Lister leads to the {\it $f$-painting game}, introduced independently by Schauz~\cite{S1} and by Zhu~\cite{Z1}.
+As as in the slow-coloring game, Lister marks a set $M$ and Painter colors an independent subset of $M$.
+Instead of fixed lists, we have a size $f(v)$ for each vertex $v$ as the number of times Painter can allow $v$ to be marked.
+Lister wins the game by marking some vertex $v$ more than $f(v)$ times; Painter wins by coloring all the vertices before that happens.
 The graph is \textit{$f$-paintable} if Painter has a winning strategy.
-Because we will study another game with players Lister and Painter, we call this the \textit{$f$-painting game} on $G$.

-The \textit{paint number} or \textit{paintability} is the least $k$ such that $G$ is $f$-paintable when $f(v)\ge k$ for all $v\in V(G)$.
+The \textit{paint number} or \textit{paintability} is the least $k$ such that $G$ is $f$-paintable whenever $f(v)\ge k$ for all $v\in V(G)$.
 The \emph{sum paintability} of a graph $G$, introduced by Carraher, Mahoney, Puleo, and West~\cite{CMPW} and written $\chisp(G)$, is the minimum of $\sum f(v)$ over all $f$ such that $G$ is $f$-paintable.
-When Lister schedules the marked sets in advance, the game reduces to $L$-coloring with list sizes given by $f$.
-When able to modify the schedule in response to Painter's choices, Lister is more powerful, so $\chisp(G)\ge\chisc(G)$ for all $G$.

-Finding $f$ so that $G$ is $f$-paintable amounts to allowing Painter to distribute ``resources'' to the vertices; $f(v)$ tokens are allocated to $v$, and marking $v$ uses one token.
+Finding $f$ so that $G$ is $f$-paintable corresponds to giving supplies to each vertex; $f(v)$ tokens are allocated to $v$, and one is used each time $v$ is marked.
 In sum-paintability, Painter seeks to minimize the total number of tokens allocated.

-Suppose that Painter also can avoid revealing strategy in advance, allocating tokens to vertices as needed in response to Lister's marked set.
-That is, Lister scores one point for each vertex marked in each round.
-Eventually Painter will produce a coloring; the question is how many points Lister can score before then.
-Hence we call this the \textit{slow-coloring game}.
-The maximum score Lister can guarantee, equal to the minimum number of tokens Painter must have available to guarantee producing a coloring, is the \textit{\cost} $\spo(G)$.
-Since Painter can always play according to a fixed sufficient allocation of tokens, $\spo(G) \leq \chisp(G)$.
+The slow-coloring game differs from sum-paintability in that Painter need not allocate tokens in advance.
+Painter allocates tokens to vertices in response to the marked set.
+Since Painter can choose independent sets as dictated by an optimal strategy for sum-paintability, always $\spo(G) \leq \chisp(G)$.
+Note also that $\chisc(G)\le\chisp(G)$, since Painter can win the $f$-painting game in which Lister's moves are specified by $L$ if and only if $G$ is $L$-colorable (lists are truncated when vertices are colored).
+The inequality $\spo(G) \geq \chisc(G)$ seems natural, but we will see in Example~\ref{example} that it is not always true.